scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

 Computer projects benefit greatly from the use of the notebook, as sample notebooks with starter code can easily be posted to the course Web Site.
 The sample notebook serves as a template for the project report document that the student will work with and ultimately turn in for grading.
 The ability to convert the notebook to a LaTeX PDF document has proven to work well in practice.
-It is work noting that setting up Pandoc and a LaTeX install takes some effort on the student's part.
+It is worth noting that setting up Pandoc and a LaTeX install takes some effort on the student's part.
 From my recent experiences, not all students went to this extreme.
 An easy alternative is to take *screenshots* of selected notebook cells and paste them into a word processor document.